The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

 Sea anemones are animals that belong to the scientific order Actiniaria.
 They are closely related to jellyfish, corals, and water-dwelling animals known as hydra.

-Like many corals, sea anemones consist of polyps that attach to hard surfaces — and have tentacles and mouths with which they sting and consume their prey (usually, crabs, plankton, or tiny fish).
+Like many corals, sea anemones are polyps that attach to hard surfaces — and have tentacles and mouths with which they sting and consume their prey (usually crabs, plankton, or tiny fish).
 They also have symbiotic relationships with green algae known as zooxanthellae.
-The algae provide the anemone with glucose and amino acids, and the anemone provides carbon dioxide and other plant-sustaining nutrients.
+The algae provide the anemone with glucose and amino acids, and the anemone includes carbon dioxide and other plant-sustaining nutrients.

-Over 1,000 species of sea anemones world-wide, with species like the Sunburst Anemone (Anthopleura sola) inhabiting the Pacific Northwest and the Giant Anemone (Condylactis gigantea) living in the Caribbean and off the Mexican and Floridian coasts.
+Over 1,000 sea anemones worldwide, with species like the Sunburst Anemone (Anthopleura sola) inhabiting the Pacific Northwest and the Giant Anemone (Condylactis gigantea) living in the Caribbean and off the Mexican and Floridian coasts.

 Sea anemones can “glide” very slowly along their chosen surfaces or detach from them completely to fasten onto other surfaces.
 They move at an astonishingly slow 1.016 e-6 km/hr (0.04 inches per hour) — that’s 0.000001016 km/hr (0.000000631 miles per hour), making them the slowest animals on our list.